CppMicroServices/CppMicroServices/documentation/doxygen/MicroServices_AutoLoading.md

 }
 \enddot

-When the executable \e E is launched, the dynamic linker of your operating system loads module \e A to satisfy the dependencies of \e E, but module \e B will not be loaded.
-Therefore, the executable will not be able to consume any services from module \e B.
+When the executable *E* is launched, the dynamic linker of your operating system loads module *A* to satisfy the dependencies of *E*, but module *B* will not be loaded.
+Therefore, the executable will not be able to consume any services from module *B*.

 The Solution
 ------------